- Wild Dagga or Lions Tail

 - Latin Name

-- Grows in savanna areas and thickets.
-Can be found in the Northern Province and the Kruger National Park.
+- Wild Dagga grows in savannah areas and thickets and in South Africa can be found in Limpopo Province and the Kruger National Park.